marnelfr/back-to-symfony/README.md

 ## RDF
 Stand for **Resource Description Framework**.
 It's a set of rules about how we can describe the meaning of data.
-JsonLD add some extra fields to our json in order to help machine understanding our API.
+The RDF JsonLD add some extra fields to our json in order to help machine understanding our API.

 ### @id
-In a Rest API, every URL represent a resource and should have its own identifier.
+In a Rest API, every resource is represented by an URL and should have its own identifier.
 That's why thanks to JsonLD, every resource has the ``@id`` filed representing when concatenate to our API domain name, the unique identifier of our resource across the